facto/log_tamer/README.md

 Capture, flush and resume logging in the console.

-A quick-and-dirty solution to runaway console logs when using `iex -S mix`.
+A quick-and-dirty solution to runaway console logs when using Elixir's awesome `iex -S mix`.
 For use during development.

 ## Why?